limbenkep/Python-course-projects/Project/README.md

 ## Discussion
 This project definitely covered all sections of this course.
 It was very interesting and challenging.
 My greatest challenge was arranging my code such that it could be clear and readable.
-I achieved this by using inner functions to split up the code as can be seen for the populate_world function.
+I achieved this by splitting the code to sub-functions using both inner functions and stand_alone functions.
+For example in  populate_world function, I used the inner function inorder to still  have direct access to some the outer function's local variable.
 In the case of the function load_seed_from_file where sub functions were many and long I wrote stand-alone functions to avoid overcrowding and too long functions.
-For code that I used more than once I also wrote a function to avoid repetition like in the case of the is_rim_cell function.
+For code that I used more than once I also wrote a function to avoid repetition like in the case of the is_rim_cell and get_state_from_cell_detail function.
 The other challenge I had was figuring out the format of the coordinates.
 It took a while to realize that the coordinates obtained from get_pattern was reversed.
 I decided to use the same format for the whole program for consistency.
 I also need to take this into consideration when printing the populations when determining the rows and columns.
-For the function to read from file, the challenge was the fact that world had so many sets fo data with nested dictionary and list. it helped a lot with the validation and parsing when i  split the different parts to separate functions. it was challenging write the decorator.
+For the function to read from file, the challenge was the fact that world had so many sets fo data with nested dictionary and list. it helped a lot with the validation and parsing when i the different parts to separate functions. it was challenging write the decorator.
 It took a couple of tries to find a good way to update current population.
 I solved this by having a variable outside the loop that is assigned the initial current generation and the updated with the new generation to serve as the current generation for the next generation.
+For the implementation for Grade A, the was a tip that file does not have an age attribute, and it is most appropriate to compensate for it in world update.
+I thought of checking if current generation has age attribute and if not then it is added.
+But this will mean that this check will have to be done for every generation which is unnecessary, I felt it was best to add the key attribute when world is populated and when file is read, and I could not think of a reason why this will not be appropriate.
+The next challenge was getting the state of cell from world.
+Since the value of state vary from cell to cell and generation to generation, it became more complicated to get the state after age attribute is added and state is not the only key.
+I solved this by getting all keeps and since there are only two keys, assign the key that is not 'age' to state.
 Overall, I required a lot of logical reasoning and design apart from knowledge of available tools we learned from the different sections.
 It was a very interesting project to work with and the course material prepared us well for it.